 Right click on the bottom mold in the browser and then click on the Ground to make sure the bottom mold doesn’t move.
 After you click Ground, the Bottom Mold will have a PIN icon.
 This will anchor the bottom mold and make setting the lures in the bottom mold easier.

-Activate the Lure component and select Pattern, Rectangular.
-Select the lure as the component and the top line as the direction.
+Activate the top-level component (“Lure Project Sample” in this example) and select Pattern, Rectangular.
+Select the lure as the component and the top edge of Bottom Mold as the direction.
 Fill in the Quantity, Distance Type as Spacing and use -1.25 for the spacing of the three lures.
 Click OK.

 There are now three lures in the bottom mold and you will need to remove the lures to create the three cavities for the bottom mold.